 This one is not so much of a web attack but rather a precautionary measure to take in order to prevent potential threats and attacks.
 When you see some suspicious activity in your account, it is crucial to react right away.
 With no sufficient monitoring, it’s quite possible that someone is already wreaking havoc on your account, and you don’t even know it.

 - Create backups to have an option to roll back to a “safe version.”

 Web attacks come in different shapes and sizes, and so do the people standing behind them.
-Whether they are amateurs or a group of trained black hats, one thing is certain: web application security is not something you can afford to skip.
+Whether they are amateurs or a group of trained black hats, one thing is certain: security in custom web development services is not something you can afford to skip.
 By introducing the key web security features into your system, you can be sure that your users will have a positive experience with your platform and the integrity of your business will not get compromised.
 To make sure that all security protocols are followed and your systems can take whatever cyber blow comes their way, reach out to our Lemberg Solutions team.